 A Board Director and a member of the Management Control Committee of Intesa Sanpaolo since 2016.

 A graduate in Economics and Business from the University of Turin, she is a Chartered Accountant enrolled in the Register of Independent Auditors, as well as a court-appointed expert.
 She has gained extensive experience in corporate and tax matters, also by working as a consultant for medium and large-sized listed companies belonging to multinational corporate groups (such as General Motors, SKF, Houghton, Imerys, the Schoeller Allibert Group, Johnson Electric).
 She has become an expert in extraordinary transactions, loan contracts, tax disputes, also at international level, and debt restructuring transactions.
 She has gained in-depth knowledge of the banking and financial regulations, as well as of Organisation Models pursuant to Legislative Decree 231/2001.

-She is a partner of BDO Tax & Law, a member of the international BDO network of auditing and consultancy firms, a Board Director of Newlat Food and a Standing Auditor of Juventus Football Club and Michelin Italiana.
+She is a partner of BDO Tax & Law, a member of the international BDO network of auditing and consultancy firms, a Board Director of Newlat Food, Chair of the Board of Statutory Auditors of Schoeller Allibert and a Standing Auditor of Michelin Italiana.
 She chairs the Surveillance Bodies of several companies.

 Alberto Maria Pisani (Rome, 1955).